skatejs/skatejs/README.md

 Events listeners are not automatically removed from the element when it is removed from the DOM.
 This is because Skate does not know if you intend to re-insert the element back into the DOM.
 Skate leaves it up to you and the JavaScript engine's garbage collector to manage this.

+#### Reaching into the Shadow DOM

+You may use the `::shadow` pseudo-element when specifying a delegate selector to an event.
+Underneath, Skate will walk the parent hierarchy from `e.path[0]` instead of `e.target` to find a matching target.

+Note:

+- It's experimental because the spec may change.
+As the spec changes, this may also change.
+- Only `::shadow` is supported.
+Combinators are not because of the [proposed removal](https://www.w3.org/wiki/Webapps/WebComponentsApril2015Meeting).
+- If you are using this in browsers that do not support it natively, you must include a polyfill capable of allowing you to use these selectors.

 ### Custom Methods and Properties